Book2009/FE-NOC/README.md

   }
 ```

-In this code, avoidance_degree is set to 0 at the start.
-The code then checks if tempBlob has a signature of 3 (meaning it’s a purple blob) and if it’s wider than the main blob divided by 3.9.
-If both are true, it calculates an avoidance angle using tempBlob’s data and multiplies it by -2 to create a stronger reaction in the opposite direction.
+In this code, `avoidance_degree` is set to 0 at the start.
+The code then checks if `tempBlob` has a signature of 3 (meaning it’s a purple blob) and if it’s wider than the main blob divided by 3.9.
+If both are true, it calculates an avoidance angle using `tempBlob`’s data and multiplies it by -2 to create a stronger reaction in the opposite direction.
 If the conditions aren’t met, it calculates a normal avoidance angle using red and green  blob's data instead.

 - #### **Section 11 [Obstacle Challenge round]**
 ```c++